iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SMN</summary>

+Version 14.3.4
+- Adjusted the Movement check to not set as "moving" while mid action (will now wait until that action has finished to activate).
+- Adjusted the Elemental Siphon feature to account for double weather.
+- Fixed Pet Midcast not triggering correctly for Blood Pacts.
+- Fixed Stratagem HUD recast timer not working correctly when you change your Sub Job to Scholar after the file has loaded.
+- Fixed Avatar's Favor attempting to trigger with a Spirit out.
+- Fixed some occasional errors with Damage notifications.

 Version 14.3.3
 - Fixed Danger Mode activating while in the middle of another action and equipping the Danger set in place of the appropriate midcast set.